Art Gallery at CUARC

 We are especially interested in political statement or social justice issues art works.
-Art about the “isms” are always welcome- racism, sexism, ageism, homophobia, classicism, ableism, etc.
+Art about the “isms” are always welcome- racism, sexism, ageism, heterosexism, classicism, ableism, etc.

 International artists are very welcome in our art gallery.
 You must be willing & able to make arrangements for your art to get to and from the gallery.

 We are especially interested in works on social justice themes and lives of African American people.
 Artists may email images to curator & art accepted must be in gallery by early Oct.
-The opening reception is in Oct. from 1-4 p.m.
 See and follow guidelines closely.

 Several artists from Korea have been included in the past!
 An artist was from Brasil, A few from France, another from Japan, Two from Italia.
 We have had artists from Nebraska, Kentucky, Kansas, Oregon, China, Minnesota, California, Oklahoma, New York.
 We have a few from Morocco!

 We are very pleased with the annual show and are letting people right now know that yes, the curator repeats this show each spring and yes, we are creating a poster from the show and will let you know when it will be made available.
 More info to follow!

 Moroccan artist Bahya El Bahraini Net over deep hole

 Stay tuned for more images!